Powerlearnproject/se-day1-assignment-Debbierise001/README.md

 Define prompt engineering and discuss its importance in interacting with AI models.
+ANSWER
+Prompt Engineering is the act of crafting questions or instructions in a way that helps get the best possible responses from AI models.
+The importance of Prompt Engineering in interacting with AI models is that it makes your questions clear and concise.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

+ANSWER